inkcontent/docximporter/readme.md

 # Docximporter
 Docximporter is a demo plugin for [INK](https://inkforall.com/) that imports docx files in to ink

+Go to File -> Import -> from Docx menu to import your current .docx file compatible with MS Word.

-Please note that this plug was made to show INK API possibilities, it doesn't fully cover docx features.
+Please note that this plugin was made to show INK API possibilities, it doesn't fully cover docx features.

 Working elements :
  * Headings